If you are bringing your class to us

 By booking with us you explicitly agree to the following terms, conditions and procedures, together with our general terms and conditions, and we will expect you to abide strictly by them, so please take a moment to read and understand them.

-The following may be subject to change if the official advice on the novel coronavirus changes, so it is worth revisiting this page just before your child is due to attend.
+The following may be subject to change if the official advice on the novel coronavirus changes, so it is worth revisiting this page just before your class is due to attend.

 Attendance on the day is subject to your class being virus-free, as far as it is practicable to be sure.
 To this end you must NOT bring any child if they: